Access + Communication = Successful Learning

 If your child has a disability and qualifies for a 504 plan, your child's team should consider any tools or services that will help the student access materials required for the general curriculum.

 Are there any resources for use at home?

-Students with disabilities who have difficulty reading textbooks and other materials may require accessible educational materials, or AEM.
+Students with disabilities who have difficulty reading textbooks and other materials due to a print disability, visual impairment, or physical disability may require accessible educational materials, or AEM.

-- AEM eligibility is determined by the IEP or 504 team for students with disabilities in grade 3 or higher.
+- AEM eligibility is determined by the IEP or 504 team for students with disabilities.

 - Students who qualify for AEM can also have access to reading materials in an alternate format at home.

-Assistive technology helps students compensate for impairments in order to engage more fully in learning experiences at school and at home.
+Assistive technology helps students compensate for impairments so that they may engage more fully in learning experiences at school and at home.

 The MPS Assistive Technology team includes teachers, therapists, and specialists.
 Team members are available to assist schools, students, and families to determine the appropriate tools to use.
 This is often done through onsite school visits with the student’s team — parents are always welcome!

 If you are interested in learning more about assistive technology solutions for your child, please contact your child’s special education teacher.